Who we are

 Today, Elf Hans Dohm lives in South Carolina.
 Elf Patrick Reynolds lives in Los Angeles and serves year round as Executive Director of the Foundation for a Smokefree America in Playa del Rey.
 Be An Elf is a separate non-profit 501c3 group.

-Be An Elf’s mission is to bring a brighter, happier Christmas to thousands of underprivileged children and their families, to recruit new volunteers for the USPS Operation Santa program, and to fill the volunteers and their families with the true spirit of Christmas.
+Be An Elf’s mission is to bring a brighter, happier Christmas to thousands of underprivileged children and their families, to recruit new volunteers for the USPS Operation Santa program, and to fill our volunteers and their families with the true spirit of Christmas.

 Who our volunteers are